royriojas/build-workflow/docs/usage.md

 * @param grunt {Object} the grunt object
 * @param pkg {Object} the package json object for the current project
 * @param opts {Object} the options object
-* @param opts.commonConfig {Object} the result of calling the exported function from `common-config.js`
 * @param opts.gruntTaskUtils {Object} the gruntTasksUtils module from `grunt-ez-frontend` */ module.exports = function (grunt, pkg, opts) {